Competition-based control of the false discovery proportion: Discussion

 \section{Discussion}

-We developed FDP-SD and TDC-UB to address the gap between controlling the FDR and the FDP in a competition-based setup.
-In practice, this difference can be substantial, particularly when the list of discoveries is not very large (e.g., left columns of \supfig s \ref{supfig:vary_m} and \ref{supfig:vary_pi0}).
-Our procedures were developed independently of the recent work of \KR~\cite{katsevich:simultaneous}.
-The latter provides a much more general framework that can be applied to produce alternatives to FDP-SD and TDC-UB, but as we show here our more focused approach provides a non-trivial advantage.
-Similarly, although the upper prediction band construction that TDC-UB relies on is flexible enough to be used to control the FDP, the derived FDP-UB is not as powerful as FDP-SD.
+FDP-SD was developed to address the gap between controlling the FDR and the FDP in a competition-based setup.
+In practice, this difference can be substantial, particularly when the list of discoveries is not very large.
+Our procedure was developed independently of the recent work of \KR~\cite{katsevich:simultaneous}.
+The latter provides a much more general framework that can be applied to produce an alternative to FDP-SD, but as we show here, our more focused approach provides a non-trivial advantage.

 Another related work is by Janson and Su who, while focusing on $k$-FWER control (i.e., no more than $k$ false discoveries), suggest how one can use their approach to gain control of the FDP (FDX-control)~\cite{janson:familywise}.
 However, two of their suggestions are computationally impractical while the third is based on the Romano-Wolf heuristic~\cite{romano:control} rather than rigorously proved.
 Interestingly, we believe that a simple variation on that heuristic yields FDP-SD, which we propose and rigorously establish the validity of (Section \ref{sec:FDP-SD}).